I-Lovell/Quizbook/README.md

-Added dependencies to use Zod for Authentication and React-Hook-Form
+# Quizbook

-## Acebook Go/React Template
+## Description

+Quizbook is a social media application that is themed around trivia questions.

+### Background

-In this project, you are task with working on an existing application.
-A significant part of the challenge will be to familiarise yourself with the codebase you've inherited, as you work to **improve and extend** it.
+In this project, we started with a lean, existing application as we worked to **improve and extend** it over a two week period.
+A significant part of this challenge was to familiarise yourself with the codebase we inherited.
+Another part of the challenge was working in separate frontend and backend teams writing different languages: JavaScript (React) and Golang.

 ### Structure